dits-family-cookbook/dits-family-cookbook.github.io/index.md

 ## Cookies

 {% for page in site.pages %}
-{% if page.url contains "baking" and page.url contains "cookies" and page.title != blank %}
+{% if page.url contains "baking" and page.url contains "cookies" and page.title %}
 [{{ page.title }}]({{ page.url }})
 {% endif %}
 {% endfor %}